-Based upon our research and analyses of SCSD transportation operations, SBC concludes that it is possible for SCSD to push back high school starts times.
-To accommodate this goal without a significant increase in route buses, SBC recommends alternative four as this alternative minimally alters middle school and elementary school bell times, impacts high school after school activities by only 26 minutes, and provides SCSD the best opportunity to efficiently utilize their fleet by consolidating middle school and high school runs where possible.
+If SCSD decides to keep the constraints required in alternative two, SBC recommends alternative five as this alternative minimally alters middle school and elementary school bell times, impacts high school after school activities by only 26 minutes, and provides SCSD the best opportunity to efficiently utilize the bus fleet by consolidating middle school and high school runs where possible.
+The figure below illustrates the current bell time structure in comparison with the recommended alternatives.